Great Stella Manual

 Image Mode

-Menu item: "Selection->Mouse Selection Mode->Image Mode"
+Menu item: "Selection→Mouse Selection Mode→Image Mode"

 If the selected face does not already have an image on it when entering this mode, a file browser will open allowing you to select one.
-This is the same as if you had used "Image->Load Image" (see Images above).
+This is the same as if you had used "Image→Load Image" (see Images above).
 You may cancel the file browser if you wish to use Image mode without loading any new images.

 Compare these three operations with navigation in a 2D view.
 Notice the similarity when you don't hold down Shift?
 This makes it easier to remember which combination of buttons does what.

 Use Ctrl+Left-click to select a face without affecting the image on it.
 And use Ctrl+Right-drag to stretch an image on a face (changes the aspect ratio of the image).
+Note: when using spherical or cylindrical mapping, the image must always wrap all the way around, so scaling and stretching the image both have the same effect, to scale it vertically, but leave it wrapped all the way around horizontally.

 Use Ctrl+Shift+Left-click to swap images between two faces.
 The images are swapped between the face you click on, and the face that was previously selected.
-This is useful in conjunction with "Image->Load Image List...".
+This is useful in conjunction with "Image→Load Image List...".
 You can load a bunch of images at once, then swap them between faces to get the arrangement you want.

 Cross-Section Tumble Mode

-Menu item: "Selection->Mouse Selection Mode->Cross-section Tumble Mode"
+Menu item: "Selection→Mouse Selection Mode→Cross-section Tumble Mode"

 This mode allows you to interactively tumble the slicing plane.
 See Cross-Sections for more information and ways to choose specific orientations of interest for the plane.